Darnell Mooney Player Prop Bets for NFL Week 18 | Chicago vs. Minnesota 1/9/2022

 Matchup vs. Minnesota

-- In his three matchups against the Vikings, Mooney's 38.3 receiving yards average is 18.2 less than his over/under for Sunday's game (56.5).
+- Mooney's 38.3 receiving yards per game in his three matchups against the Vikings are 18.2 fewer than his over/under for Sunday's game.

-- Mooney, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In three matchups, Mooney has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Vikings.

-- The 272.1 passing yards the Vikings give up per game makes them the NFL's 28th-ranked pass defense this season.
+- The 272.1 yards per game the Vikings are conceding through the air makes them the NFL's 28th-ranked pass defense.

-- The Vikings' defense is 24th in the league, conceding 1.8 passing touchdowns per game.
+- At 1.8 passing TDs conceded per game, the Vikings defense is ranked 24th in the NFL.

 Recent Performances

-- In last week's matchup with the Giants, Mooney caught seven passes for 69 yards and scored one touchdown while being targeted 13 times.
+- In last week's game against the Giants, Mooney was targeted 13 times and racked up seven catches for 69 yards and scored one touchdown.

-- Mooney has 189 receiving yards on 17 catches (29 targets) with one touchdown over his last three outings, averaging 63.0 yards per game.
+- Mooney has 189 receiving yards on 17 catches (29 targets) with one touchdown over his last three games, averaging 63.0 yards per game.

 Mooney's Chicago Teammates